How the Russian Mafia Salvaged My Brutal Year in Dubai Prison

 What about violence?

-If you’re convicted of a drugs offence in Dubai that’s also your first offence, you’re sentenced to four years.
+If you’re convicted of a drugs offense in Dubai that’s also your first offense, you’re sentenced to four years.
 You’re also eligible to be considered for a pardon.
 We were eligible, but I think we were actually released early because our case got a lot of publicity.

 What impact has all this had on your life?